kserve/website/docs/modelserving/observability/prometheus_metrics.md

       storageUri: "gs://seldon-models/sklearn/iris"
 ```

+The default values for `serving.kserve.io/enable-prometheus-scraping` can be set in the `inferenceservice-config` configmap.
+See [the docs](https://github.com/kserve/kserve/blob/master/qpext/README.md#configs) for more info.

 There is not currently a unified set of metrics exported by the model servers.
 Each model server may implement its own set of metrics to export.

 ## Metrics for lgbserver, paddleserver, pmmlserver, sklearnserver, xgbserver, custom transformer/predictor